NAJAS 2025 NETWORK CONFERENCE Hosted by Japan/America Society of Kentucky |

 AGENDA |

 Wednesday & Thursday Members-Only Programming focuses on society management challenges and networking opportunities, with the generous support of Japan Foundation, New York.
 In response to members' interest, optional workshops are included on Wednesday afternoon.
 Members arriving early to Lexington can join optional social activities on Tuesday, coordinated by JASK.
 Wednesday afternoon also features a tour of Toyota's Georgetown plant.
-Thursday & Friday General Programming includes Lexington's vibrant Thursday Night Live, Friday programming with a Keynote Luncheon featuring Ambassador Shigeo Yamada, and an invitation to the JASK Annual Gala & Conference Closing Reception co-hosted by the NAJAS Network.
+Thursday & Friday General Programming includes Lexington's vibrant Thursday Night Live, Friday programming, and an invitation to the JASK Annual Gala & Conference Closing Reception co-hosted by the NAJAS Network featuring Amb.
+Shigeo Yamada.
 Optional Saturday activities will be coordinated by JASK.
-Full Agenda & Speakers Coming Soon | Jump to FAQ > |
+Thursday & Friday Mini Japan Film Fest with director Q&As is included with conference registration for all attendees.
+Full Agenda & Speakers Coming Soon | Jump to FAQ > Register for the Conference > |

-NAJAS Member Programming For NAJAS Members Only JAS / JS Members-Only Event Information & Registration Code (Login) > Tuesday Activities Coordinated by JASK for Interested Early Arrivals Wednesday Hosted Lunch for Tour Attendees Tour of Toyota Motors Manufacturing Kentucky Legendary Georgetown Plant Special Session!
-Leadership Capacity Accelerator Workshop by Nozomi Morgan Welcome Reception for JAS / JS Staff & Board With NAJAS & JASK Film screening - a Yuriko Romer production with a Director's Q&A Guided Sake Tasting Thursday Continental Breakfast Conference Opening - NAJAS and JASK Members-Only Workshops NAJAS Program - Capacity and Member Survey Highlights Working lunch with special guests Workshops Japan Foundation Presentation Annual Board of Directors Meeting Thursday Night Live Friday All Programming Open to All Conference Registrants JASK Annual Gala & Conference Closing | General Program For All Registered Attendees
+NAJAS Member Programming For NAJAS Members Only JAS / JS Members-Only Event Information & Registration Code (Login) > Tuesday Activities Coordinated by JASK for Interested Early Arrivals Wednesday Lunch Pickup for Tour Attendees Tour of Toyota Motors Manufacturing Kentucky Legendary Georgetown Plant (FILLED) Special Session!
+Leadership Capacity Accelerator Workshop by Nozomi Morgan Welcome Reception for JAS / JS Staff & Board With NAJAS & JASK Film screening: Baseball Behind Barbed Wire, a Yuriko Romer production with a Director's Q&A Guided Sake Tasting Thursday Continental Breakfast Conference Opening - NAJAS and JASK Members-Only Workshops NAJAS Program - Capacity and Member Survey Highlights Working lunch with special guests Workshops Japan Foundation Presentation Annual Board of Directors Meeting Thursday Night Live Friday All Programming Open to All Conference Registrants JASK Annual Gala & Conference Closing With Amb.
+Shigeo Yamada | General Program For All Registered Attendees

 Thursday Night Live

-Lexington Arts Social & Networking Outing Local Restaurant Group Dining Options* Friday Continental Breakfast OPENING: Welcome to "NAJAS & Beyond" Program Day PANEL: 2025-26 Overview with NAJAS' Program & Funding Partners PANEL: What Does the New Trade and Investment Panorama Mean for U.S.-Japan Ties?
-ANNOUNCEMENT: Kentucky's Commitment to the Bilateral Partnership with Japan SPECIAL ANNOUNCEMENT by Kentucky State Representative Vanessa Grossl SPECIAL REMARKS by U.S. Representative Andy Barr (KY) and Co-Chair of the U.S.-Japan Study Group (invited) Keynote by Ambassador Shigeo Yamada Buffet Lunch PANEL: Cruise Control: The Allure of Japan Travel and Its Impact PANEL: Diamonds are Forever: The Timeless Binational Pastime — Education, Entertainment & Exchange PANEL: Putting the Public in Diplomacy Networking Breaks PRESENTATION: All (Japan) Hands on Deck! with NAJAS and IHJ PANEL: One Year On: What's Changed/Changing for the U.S.-Japan "Ecosystem" Conclusion for day JASK Annual Gala & Closing Reception Co-Hosted with NAJAS Network Saturday Activities Coordinated by JASK (Optional)* TBD - ex.
-Uma no Kokoro - * Tuesday & Saturday JASK activities and Thursday evening group dinners are options attendees may select.
+Lexington Arts Social & Networking Outing Local Restaurant Group Dining Options* Friday Continental Breakfast OPENING: Welcome to "NAJAS & Beyond" Program Day PANEL: 2025-26 Overview with NAJAS' Program & Funding Partners PANEL: What is the Trade & Investment Panorama and What Does it Mean for US-Japan?
+SPECIAL ANNOUNCEMENT by Kentucky State Representative Vanessa Grossl SPECIAL REMARKS by U.S. Representative Andy Barr (KY) and Co-Chair of the U.S.-Japan Study Group (invited) PANEL: Japan’s Inbound Tourism Boom & Meaning for Cultural Connection PRESENTATION: All (Japan) Hands on Deck! with NAJAS and IHJ - Project for the US-Japan Ecosystem LUNCH PANEL: One Year On: What’s Changed/Changing for the U.S.-Japan “Ecosystem” PANEL: Diamonds are Forever: The Timeless Binational Pastime — Education, Entertainment & Exchange PANEL: Putting the Public in Diplomacy Networking Breaks Throughout Programming REMARKS from U.S. Department of State Bentenya Performance Society Solutions Providers Stamp Rally Grand Prize Drawing Conclusion for day JASK Annual Gala & Closing Reception Co-Hosted with NAJAS Network With Amb.
+Shigeo Yamada Saturday Activities Coordinated by JASK (Optional)* * Tuesday & Saturday JASK activities and Thursday evening group dinners are options attendees may select.
 These options are at a separate cost to the registration fee |

-NAJAS wishes to thank our sponsors for the 2025 Annual Conference: Japan Foundation, New York For sponsorship opportunities, please reach out to NAJAS President Andrew Wylegala at wylegala@us-japan.org. |
+NAJAS wishes to thank our sponsors for the 2025 Annual Conference: Japanet America For sponsorship opportunities, please reach out to NAJAS President Andrew Wylegala at wylegala@us-japan.org. |

 The NAJAS annual conference moves across the U.S., hosted by a different Japan-America member society each year, and helps us surface insights from the most diverse Japan-America network anywhere.
 As a core benefit of NAJAS membership, member societies access a focused day of workshops and peer learning for staff and board participants.
 All attendees are invited to our Thursday evening and Friday programming.